Cash Flow Management Solutions That Keep Your Bank Balance Healthy

 • 04

-Before you hire, buy equipment or take on a big contract, we model it.
-Best case, worst case and a realistic middle, each shown against your 13-week runway.
-We factor in capital allowances on equipment, the £1,000,000 Annual Investment Allowance and 100% full expensing for companies, so the timing of a purchase works for both cash and tax.
+Before you hire, buy stock or take a big order, we model it.
+Best case, worst case, and a realistic middle, each shown against your forecast.
+You decide on numbers, not hope.

 • 05